nationalarchives/code-club/README.md

 ### Assistance for the Java assignment

 * [Week 6](weeks/week_six/plan.md): Guidance session for the current Java assignment
+* [Week 7]: No session this week - apprentices are focusing on their Java assignment (let us know if we can help with anything)

+### Coding for accessibility

+* [Week 8](weeks/week_eight/plan.md): We'll be covering the tools, techniques and resources available to software developers to ensure accessibility.

 ### Modern client-side JavaScript (Part 2 - Classes, Symbols, Objects and Decorators)